Looking to heat your home better? Find out the pros and cons of underfloor heating and if this is suitable for your home.

 If you’re looking to heat your home more efficiently, then you may be considering getting underfloor heating installed.

-While some may look to energy efficient alternatives to boilers such as heat pumps, others may be interested in the potential benefits from replacing your radiators with underfloor heating.
 Or you may just want to know how much installing underfloor heating would cost.
 We’ve full info below.

 What is underfloor heating?